onap/policy-parent/docs/architecture/architecture.rst

 The PAPs keep track of PDPs, support the deployment of PDP groups and the deployment of a *policy set* across those PDP groups.
 A PAP is stateless in a RESTful sense.
 Therefore, if there is more than one PAP deployed, it does not matter which PAP a user contacts to handle a request.
-The PAP uses the database (persistent storage) to keep track of ongoing sessions with clients.
+The PAP uses the database (persistent storage) to keep track of ongoing sessions with PDPs.
 Policy management on PDPs is the responsibility of PAPs; management of policy sets or policies by any other manner is not permitted.

 In the ONAP Policy Framework, the interfaces to the PDP are designed to be as streamlined as possible.
 Because the PDP